-This piece is authored by a community member and does not represent the official views or opinions of Burning Man Project.
+Caveat is Burning Man’s Philosopher Laureate and has been writing about Burning Man culture and community for years.
+His writing does not represent the official views or opinions of Burning Man Project.
 Because we value Radical Self-expression, Communal Effort, and Participation, the Burning Man Journal has always been a space for sharing the many diverse voices, unique experiences, and colorful stories within our incredible global community.
 If you are interested in sharing your perspective, please submit your story for consideration here.

 This year, the Virtual Burn was a two-week extravaganza — an award-winning technological Tour de Force — that participants absolutely loved and many say should be a direction that Burning Man goes in from now on.